emontzkajnl/livability/wp-content/plugins/wp-nmi-gateway-pci-woocommerce/readme.txt

 A valid SSL certificate is required to ensure your customer credit card details are safe and make your site PCI DSS compliant.
 This plugin does not store the customer credit card numbers or sensitive information on your website.

 == Changelog ==

+= 1.2.10 =
+* Removed jquery-payment script handle
+* Fixed state being passed as NA when the address fields are empty

+= 1.2.9 =
+* Made compatible with Theme high multi step checkout
+* Added backward compatibility for refunds
+* Updated "WC tested up to" header to 10.3

 = 1.2.8 =
 * Made compatible with Avada multi step checkout